 Maranatha!?
 Our Lord Come – Renald Showers – A newer treatment which interacts with contemporary views.

-The Greatness of the Rapture– David Olander – A thought-provoking work
+The Greatness of the Rapture– David Olander – A thought-provoking work.

 *Kept From The Hour – Gerald Stanton – Still the best book on the subject of the Rapture

 Messianic Christology – Arnold Fruchtenbaum –A handy set of expository studies, some more persuasive than others.
+Some people treat the author as if he had an aura around him.
+I am sure he is uncomfortable with it.

 There Really Is A Difference – Renald Showers – Plain but solid comparison of Dispensational and Covenant theologies.
+Not a replacement for reading CT for oneself.

 *Has the Church Replaced Israel? – Michael Vlach – Perhaps the best treatment on the subject.
 Vlach is nuanced which makes him more valuable.